- Search The Registry

 On this date in 1951, Terry McMillan was born.
 She is a Black novelist.

 For six years until 1979, McMillan attended the University of California at Berkley, graduating with a journalism degree.
 It was during this time that her short story "The End" was published.
-She attended Columbia University, earning a Masters degree, attended a workshop at the Harlem Writers Guild, and gave birth to her son, Solomon.
+She attended Columbia University, earned a Master's degree, attended a workshop at the Harlem Writers Guild, and gave birth to her son, Solomon.

-The first draft of her book "Mama" was written after she was accepted at the MacDowell Colony in 1983, and published in 1987.
-Marketing this novel to the Black public, she proved that Black readers are a good audience and want to be informed and entertained.
-"Mama" received a National Book Award by the Before Columbus Foundation.
+The first draft of her book "Mama" was written after she was accepted at the MacDowell Colony in 1983 and published in 1987.
+By marketing this novel to the Black public, she proved that Black readers are a good audience and want to be informed and entertained.
+"Mama" received a National Book Award from the Before Columbus Foundation.
 McMillan has been awarded a 1988 National Endowment for the Arts Fellowship in literature, a 1986 New York Foundation for the Arts Fellowship, and the Doubleday/Columbia University Literary Fellowship.
 She was a three-time fellow at Yaddo Artist Colony and The MacDowell Colony.

-In 1988, McMillan became Associate Professor at the University of Arizona in Tucson, a post she still holds and she has been a Visiting Professor of English at the University of Wyoming and Stanford University.
+In 1988, McMillan became an Associate Professor at the University of Arizona in Tucson, a post she still holds.
+She has been a Visiting Professor of English at the University of Wyoming and Stanford University.

-Her second novel "Disappearing Act" (1989) did very well and "Waiting to Exhale" (1992) was on The New York Times best-seller list for months; its paperback rights were sold for $2.64 million.
-"How Stella Got Her Groove Back" (1997) was successful and these last two novels have been made into rewarding feature films.
+Her second novel, "Disappearing Act" (1989), did very well, and "Waiting to Exhale" (1992) was on The New York Times best-seller list for months; its paperback rights were sold for $2.64 million.
+"How Stella Got Her Groove Back" (1997) was successful, and these last two novels have been made into rewarding feature films.
 Her book, "A Day Late and A Dollar Short," was published in 2001.
-Her nonfiction work, "It's OK if You're Clueless" for college-bound students, and "The Interruption of Everything," have been published in 2001 and 2005.
+Her nonfiction work, "It's OK if You're Clueless," for college-bound students, and "The Interruption of Everything," published in 2001 and 2005.